 - It’s rare to find a stroller with an adjustable handle – especially travel strollers.
 Given that my husband and I are different heights, an adjustable handle would be great.

-Overall, the Quid is a great travel stroller for flying with and for traveling with a toddler.
+Overall, the Quid is a great travel stroller for air travel with toddlers, for flying with a baby, for traveling with a toddler and for sightseeing.
 Being able to carry the stroller on as carry-on was great for connections.

 We’ve even started to use our Quid stroller more around town at home instead of our larger, bulkier stroller.